gomorpheus/morpheus-apidoc/source/includes/_wiki.md

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase |  | If specified will return a partial match on page name
+phrase |  | If specified will return a partial match on category name pagePhrase |  | If specified will return a partial match on page name

 ## Get a Specific Wiki Page